pingcap/docs-cn/faq/tidb-faq.md

 ### In addition to the TiDB documentation, are there any other ways to acquire TiDB knowledge?

-Currently [TiDB documentation](/overview.md#tidb-introduction) is the most important and timely way to get TiDB related knowledge.
-In addition, we also have some technical communication groups.
-If you have any needs, contact [info@pingcap.com](mailto:info@pingcap.com).
+- [TiDB documentation](https://docs.pingcap.com/): the most important and timely way to get TiDB related knowledge.
+- [TiDB blogs](https://www.pingcap.com/blog/): learn technical articles, product insights, and case studies.
+- [PingCAP Education](https://www.pingcap.com/education/?from=en): take online courses and certification programs.

 ### What is the length limit for the TiDB user name?